 Today I’m hosting quiet quirky photograph taken on Buskerfest Toronto by They Guy from Flights And Frustration Blog.
 But you all know that I love everything quirky, surreal and weird!

-Guy is a long term international business traveller who takes international flights at least one a month from 2000.
+The guy is a long-term international business traveller who takes international flights at least once a month from 2000.
 All the secret behind the name is revealed!

 Picture Story: Buskerfest Toronto, Canada

 Part of my travels around the world are places which you just fall in love with immediately.
 Toronto is one of them for me!

 It always has something exciting, unique, dynamic or just downright weird happening.
 Also, since I tend to stay fairly central in the city I often find myself in the middle of all events.

 On my most recent visit in August 2014 the entertainment was totally free.
 Bonus!
 It was time for the annual Buskerfest Toronto!
 A charitable event where street performers from around the world come to town to entertain.